 Every 3 years, the Council undertakes a survey of staff to test their awareness of the Council's Policies and Procedures on these matters.
 Formal arrangements apply to contractors linked to compliance with various requirements and standards in the procurement of goods and services.
 How do you encourage staff to report their concerns about fraud?
 Have any significant issues been reported?
 The first question is covered in responses given to previous questions above.
-No significant issues have been reported in 2016/17.
+No significant issues have been reported in 2017/18.
 Are you aware of any related party relationships or transactions that could give rise to risks of fraud?
-No Are you aware of any instances of actual, suspected or alleged, fraud, either within the Council as a whole or within specific departments since 1 April 2016?
+No Are you aware of any instances of actual, suspected or alleged, fraud, either within the Council as a whole or within specific departments since 1 April 2017?
 No - based on information reported to the Accounts and Audit Committee on a quarterly basis.
 What arrangements does the Authority have in place to prevent and detect non-compliance with laws and regulations?
 Please see the information provided in the supporting narrative on this question in my covering letter.
 How does management gain assurance that all relevant laws and regulations have been complied with?
 Please see the information provided in the supporting narrative on this question in my covering letter.
 How is the Authority provided with assurance that all relevant laws and regulations have been complied with?
 Please see the information provided in the supporting narrative on this question in my covering letter.
 In addition all senior managers are required to provide statements of assurance in respect of their own service areas.
-Have there been any instances of non-compliance or suspected non-compliance with law and regulation since 1 April 2016?
-I am not aware of any instances of non- compliance in 2016/17.
+Have there been any instances of non-compliance or suspected non-compliance with law and regulation since 1 April 2017?
+I am not aware of any instances of non- compliance in 2017/18.
 What arrangements does the Authority have in place to identify, evaluate and account for litigation or claims?
 The statutory officers have oversight of these matters supported by the Council's Legal team.
 Any potential litigation or claims would be subject to internal assessment and evaluation including consideration of disclosure or other requirements linked to the production of the Council's accounts.
 Is there any actual or potential litigation or claims that would affect the financial statements?
-Please see the information provided in the supporting narrative on this question in my covering letter together Beacon Partner Services Through Partnerships Services Through Partnerships Partner Services Through Partnerships PLATINUM AI With the response below.
-PFA Accredited Employer outsourcing work of the control of the control outsourcing work of the cont
+Please see the information provided in the supporting narrative on this question in my covering letter together with the response below.
+AVAILABLE EXTENSION FOR A CONTRACT OF CONT PFA aat Accredited UBERAT